chonyy/AI-basketball-analysis/README.md

 pip install -r requirements.txt
 ```

+Please note that you need a GPU with proper CUDA setup to run the video analysis, since a CUDA device is required to run OpenPose.

 ### Hosting

 Last, get the project hosted on your local machine with a single command.